 Here’s something a little less heavy, but still very versatile.
 The Fulltone OCB (Obsessive Compulsive Drive) is widely hailed as one of the best pedals to buy if you’re looking for something really professional grade.

-- The design of this pedal is nothing to write home about, but it really doesn’t need to be.
-Plain white finish, simple letters on the box (maybe using comic-sans wasn’t the best idea though), and three proper-sized knobs is all you need.
-Only thing that bothered us personally is the fact that the power jack is on the left side just bellow the output, which eventually results in your cables tangling around each other.
+The design of this pedal is nothing to write home about, but it really doesn’t need to be.
+Plain white finish, simple letters on the box (maybe using comic-sans wasn’t the best idea though), and three proper-sized knobs are all you need.
+The only thing that bothered us personally is the fact that the power jack is on the left side just below the output, which eventually results in your cables tangling around each other.
 Not a huge deal, but it’s worth pointing out.

 Who should buy the Fulltone OCD